orbeon/orbeon-forms-doc/installation/docker.md

 If you prefer to use WildFly instead of Tomcat, you can use the tags suffixed with `-wildfly` (e.g. `2024.1-pe-wildfly`).
 The configuration is similar to the one described above, but you will need to mount the files in `/opt/jboss/wildfly/standalone/deployments/orbeon.war/WEB-INF` instead of `/usr/local/tomcat/webapps/orbeon/WEB-INF`.

 To configure the data sources, you will also need to configure them in the WildFly `standalone.xml` configuration file, which should be copied or mounted into the `/docker-entrypoint-wildfly.d/` directory.
-See the [WildFly](wildfly.md) page for more information.
+See [WildFly](wildfly.md) for more information.